neu-spiral/CaP2/README.md

 3. While waiting for SRN nodes to spin up, modify the bash scripts in the CaP/colosseum folder:
   i.
 Manually configure colosseum/nodes.txt with the correct SRN numbers
   ii.
 In prep_run.sh, update leaf node connection type [WARNING: not tested for heterogeneous networks] and rf scenario (see colosseum documentation for more details)
   iii.
-In ./start_servers_colosseum.sh, select model file and specify log output directory name
+In ./start_servers_colosseum.sh, select model file, batch size, and specify log output directory name
   iv.
 In ./start_run.sh, uncomment/comment commands based on SRN type
 6. Open bash session in folder CaP/colosseum
 7. Move repo to SRN nodes, start rf, collect ip addresses, and build json config: